The Cheapest Sedans to Own Over 5 Years (Not What You Expect)

 I have spent years analyzing residual value data, and my biggest takeaway is that the "cheapest" car is the one people still want ten years from now.
 I always tell my clients to look at the cars parked in high-mileage taxi ranks or used by long-distance couriers.
 They don't use those models by accident; they use them because the cost-per-mile is mathematically superior.
 If you want to save money, ignore the gadgets and buy the mechanical "boring" option—your bank account will thank you in year five.

 To minimize your five-year ownership costs, you must shift your focus from the purchase price to the "exit price" and operational expenses.
 Stick to high-volume Japanese sedans with naturally aspirated engines, verify insurance rates before signing, and avoid the trap of long-term high-interest financing.
 By choosing a vehicle like a Corolla or Civic and maintaining it through reputable independent shops, you ensure that your mobility remains affordable.
-The smartest automotive investment isn't the flashiest one; it's the one that retains its value while requiring the least amount of your attention and money.
+The smartest automotive investment isn't the flashiest one; it's the one that

 Was this article helpful?